 In fact, Google increases the rank of websites linking to relevant references and sources.
 I published an article on Motivational Network Marketing Quotes a few weeks ago.
 I copied all of the quotes from other websites.
 To provide courtesy to them, I linked out to all those references at the end of the quotes.

 The title could probably be the number #1 on-page ranking factor.
 According to CopyBlogger, 8 out of 10 people read the title first and decide later to read the article.
 Only 2 out of 10 read the article from start to finish.

-In fact, I was able to increase my blog traffic by increasing the Click-through rate of some of my blog posts.
-Twitter tools post is one of such blog articles that ranks higher on SERPs because of its high Click through rate.
+In fact, I increased my blog traffic by increasing the Click-through rate of some of my blog posts.

-It is better off jotting down a few titles before writing your article.
+It is better to jot down a few titles before writing your article.
 Only for this article, I have already created 10+ slightly different titles.
-I will test each one of them to find the most effective title that will grab the attention of search visitors and social media influencers.
+I will test each of them to find the most effective title to grab the attention of search visitors and social media influencers.

-For driving traffic to your website, the best way I recommend is spy traffic and keywords stats of your competitors.
+To drive traffic to your website, I recommend the best way to spy traffic and keyword stats of your competitors.
 After identifying your real competitors and finding their top organic keywords, creating a high-quality article that gets the attention of even your competitor is the guaranteed way to drive targeted traffic that converts.

 I have used this “website traffic spy” method for a few months.
 I am stunned by how those posts performed within the first few months.
 So, when do you use this technique to spy and steal website traffic from your competitors?